hacktoon/sitegen/README.md

 ### Creating a site
 Create a directory to be your web root.
 Enter it and call the following command:

-	mnemonix init
+	mnemonix build

 ### Configure
 After installing, Mnemonix will setup some basic configuration to you, but you must change these values.

 Open the *site* config file and define your settings.
 Here are some examples:
-* **site_tags** - Tags used in HTML meta tags
+* **tags** - Tags used in HTML meta tags
 * **base_url** - Will be used for absolute linking.
 * **default_template** - If a custom template is not provided for a page, this one will be used.
 * **feed_num** - Number of items to be listed in feeds
+* **blocked_dirs** - List of directories Mnemonix won't read.

 ### Create your home page
-Just run the *add* command in the site root folder to create a new page:
+Just run the *write* command in the site root folder to create a new page:

-    mnemonix add .
+    mnemonix write .

 To create a different page, you have to pass a path as second parameter:

-    mnemonix add path/to/folder
+    mnemonix write path/to/folder

 This will create a *page* model file.
 You're ready to start adding your own content: